Feature-Based Software Design Pattern Detection: Study Design

 \subsection{Feature-Based Design Pattern Detector}

-DPD$_{F}$ has three main steps namely \textit{Preprocessing}, \textit{Model Building} and \textit{Machine Learning Classification}.
-The Preprocessing step includes building a call graph and generating the SSLR representation by parsing the Java code.
-Once the code is parsed into natural language representation (SSLR), we apply the Word2Vec algorithm on SSLR to generate a Java Embedded Model (JEM).
+As shown in figure~\ref{fig:approach}, the DPD$_{F}$ approach has three main steps namely \textit{Preprocessing}, \textit{Model Building} and \textit{Machine Learning Classification}.
+The Preprocessing step includes building a call graph and generating the SSLR representation by parsing the Java source code with code features.
+Once the code is parsed into natural language representation (SSLR), we apply the Word2Vec algorithm on SSLR to generate a Java Embedded Model (JEM) in the model building step.
 The JEM is used as an input to a supervised machine learning classifier trained on design patterns to predict design patterns.
 In the subsequent sections, we discuss these steps in more detail.